igoham/CISSP/vulnerabilities_and_attacks.md

 Pharming is a cyberattack intended to redirect a website's traffic to another, fake site.
 Pharming can be conducted either by changing the hosts file on a victim's computer or by exploitation of a vulnerability in DNS server software

+**Fraggle Attack**

+A Fraggle Attack is a denial-of-service (DoS) attack that involves sending a large amount of spoofed UDP traffic to a router’s broadcast address within a network.
+It is very similar to a Smurf Attack, which uses spoofed ICMP traffic rather than UDP traffic to achieve the same goal.
+Given those routers (as of 1999) no longer forward packets directed at their broadcast addresses, most networks are now immune to Fraggle (and Smurf) attacks.

 **OWASP top 10 2020**